INSTITUTE OF LANGUAGE STUDIES AND APPLIED SOCIAL SCIENCES

 Course Group Credits Course Title

-Major 4 Indian Psychology
+Major 4 Psychological Assessment and Psychology

-4 Psychological Testings (Practical)
+4 Testings in Psychology (Practical)

 OR